akaalias/getunblah/pages/get-set-up.md

 ![](https://raw.githubusercontent.com/akaalias/getunblah/main/assets/images/start-new-session.png)

+### You're Set Up – Let's Play!

 Yay!
 You should be able to run your first session.
-Definitely play around with triggering the app's speech recognition, even if you're not on a reall call yet!
+Definitely PLAY around with the app.
+See how it's listening to you and how you're triggering the app's speech recognition, even if you're not on a reall call yet!

 ![](https://raw.githubusercontent.com/akaalias/getunblah/main/assets/images/unblah-running-session-red.png)